 5. PRAISE CONFUSES THE ENEMY & FORCES OF EVIL

 Praise is a spiritual weapon.
 The power of praise in battles is shown in 2 Chronicles 20, Psalm 8:2, and Psalm 149:5-9.
 Praise helps us to focus on God and realize our need for Him, and thus turn the battle over to Him.
 When we do this, God will then bring Victory.
-This makes Praise and Prayer and Dependence on God great weapons in Spiritual Battles
+This makes Praise and Prayer and Dependence on God great weapons in spiritual warfare.

 “Now it came about after this that the sons of Moab and the sons of Ammon, together with some of the Meunites, came to make war against Jehoshaphat.
 Then some came and reported to Jehoshaphat, saying, “A great multitude is coming against you from beyond the sea, out of Aram and behold, they are in Hazazon-tamar (that is Engedi).”
 Jehoshaphat was afraid and turned his attention to seek the LORD, and proclaimed a fast throughout all Judah.
 So Judah gathered together to seek help from the LORD; they even came from all the cities of Judah to seek the LORD.” – 2 Chronicles 20:1-4